silvacms/documentation/source/silva/buildout/troubleshooting.rst

 ``python-installation/lib/python2.4/site-packages`` instead to find the archive, or if you setup an egg cache, go in your egg cache.

-After with the explorer, unpack the archive ``setuptools-0.6c8-py2.4.egg`` in that same folder to the same folder.
+Afterwards using explorer, unpack the archive ``setuptools-0.6c8-py2.4.egg`` in that same folder to the same folder.
 Delete the archive after.
 Edit the file ``setuptools-0.6c8-py2.4.egg\setuptools\commands\sdist.py``, add a